Foreign groups step up plans to enter or expand in Vietnam - VietNamNet

 In a report released last week, global manufacturing consulting firm Kearney pointed out that China is increasingly losing share from US companies during the Trump administration, and the main beneficiaries of this are the smaller Southeast Asian nations.
 Along with the US companies, the move has also happened to enterprises coming from other big economies.

-The coronavirus has stalled manufacturing and logistics around the world, especially exposing the vulnerabilities of Japanese companies which rely on China for more than 20 per cent of their parts and materials needs.
-Japan has already prepared ¥240 billion ($2.23 billion) in subsidies for the 2020 fiscal year for companies moving production out of China.
+The coronavirus has stalled manufacturing and logistics around the world, especially exposing the vulnerabilities of Japanese companies which rely on China for more than 20 % of their parts and materials needs.
+Japan has already prepared US$2.23 billion in subsidies for the 2020 fiscal year for companies moving production out of China.
 Consumer products maker Iris Ohyama is set to become the first Japanese company to receive a government subsidy to shift production out of China as part of an effort to build more resilient supply chains.

-A survey from marketing and credit reporting firm Tokyo Shoko Search Co., Ltd., said that 37 per cent of 2,600 respondent businesses want to get out of China.
+A survey from marketing and credit reporting firm Tokyo Shoko Search Co., Ltd., said that 37 % of 2,600 respondent businesses want to get out of China.

 Since the US-China trade war kicked off, Japanese electronics maker Sharp has planned to shift computer production from China to Vietnam for shipment to the United States.
 According to Japanese television channel NHK, Sharp is also considering shifting production of multi-function office equipment to Thailand instead of China.